VerizonCao/MyDatabase/README.md

 # MyDatabase
-A mysql-like database using c++
+A mysql-like database using c++, writen by Zongheng Cao.

 # What's this?
 This is a database writen in c++, the skeleton is given by ucsd ece141b.
-The database realized the basic function of a database, which is similar to mysql.
+The project realize some basic functions of a simple database, which is similar to mysql.
+The database is speed up by cache and index.

 # How to use it?
 Download the folder and click run, before you do that: